 SDI continued to sign distributors, agents and referral agents to market and sell SDI's innovative non-lethal ammunition, globally.
-At year-end, SDI had signed a total of 9 distributors or agents, covering the following Countries: Canada, Israel, Saudi Arabia, Jordan, Oman, Kuwait, Bahrain, Turkey, Portugal, Spain, France, California, India, South America, and select African countries.
+At yearend, SDI had signed a total of 9 distributors or agents, covering the following Countries: Canada, Israel, Saudi Arabia, Jordan, Oman, Kuwait, Bahrain, Turkey, Portugal, Spain, France, California, India, South America, and select African countries.

 In June 2013, SDI, through its teaming agreement, Chemring Ordnance supplied the Israel Defense Forces with 900 BIP rounds for testing and evaluation.
-SDI also received a purchase order from the United States Border Patrol for 110 rounds to be used for testing and evaluation for a procurement that is expected in 2014.
+SDI also received a purchase order from the United States Border Patrol for 110 rounds to be used for testing and evaluation.

-Montreal Police also purchased rounds for testing and evaluation from SDI in 2013.
+Montreal Police also purchased rounds for testing and evaluation from SDI.